Cornell-MAE-UG/Callum-Coots-Portfolio/_projects/5-Torque-Wrench-FEM-Analysis.md

 layout: project
 title: Torque Wrench FEM Analysis
 description: FEM Analysis of CAD Design using Ansys
-technologies: [Sketching]
+technologies: [CAD, Ansys, FEM, MATLAB]
 permalink: /5-Torque-Wrench-FEM-Analysis/
 ---
 This is a project for my Mechanics of Materials class (MAE3270).
-It entails designing a torque wrench in CAD, finding strain gauge output, max normal stress, tip deflection, and factors of safety for strength, crack growth, and fatigue by hand.
+It entails designing a torque wrench in CAD, finding strain gauge output, max normal stress, tip deflection, and factors of safety for strength, crack growth, and fatigue via calculation.
 Then, the CAD model is analyzed in Ansys, where the same values are extracted and compared to the hand-calculated values.
 The final design must have a 1 mV/V strain gauge output, a safety factor for strength of at least 4, a safety factor for crack growth of at least 2 (crack depth = 0.04 in), and a safety factor for fatigue of at least 1.5 (10e6 cycles).
 The results are shown below.